If you have a walk in shower in your bathroom, can it be considered a "full bath" bathroom? We reveal the answer to this and more.

 As mentioned previously, a bathroom is considered a full bath only when it has all the 4 components of a sink, toilet, shower and bathtub.

 If it doesn't include all 4 features, then it doesn’t count.
 Simple as that!
 The size of the other components, no matter how fancy and big, doesn't make a bathroom a full bath as long as there is no bathtub.
-Then, you might consider that a half bath or a three quarter bath or a tub shower combo.
+Then, you might consider a half bath, a three-quarter bath or a tub shower combo.

 Is this a "full bath" bathroom?
 The simple answer is no